Cooper315315/music_copyright/README.md

 ## 4. Usage

-1.  **Save the Script:** Save the provided Python script (`music_copyright-v15.py`) to a directory on your computer.
+1.  **Save the Script:** Save the provided Python script (`music_copyright.py`) to a directory on your computer.
 2.  **Run the Script:**

     *   Open a command prompt (Windows) or terminal (macOS).
-    *   Navigate to the directory where you saved the script using the `cd` command.
+    *   Navigate to the directory where the pytho script is stored by using the `cd` command.
-    *   Run the script using the following command:
+    *   Run the script using the command below:

         ```
-        python music_copyright-v15.py
+        python music_copyright.py
         ```

 3.  **Follow the Prompts:** The script will guide you through a menu-driven interface to register users, log in, add documents/audio files, retrieve them, and perform other management tasks.